RaghuveerRao/Interview-Prep/Statistics.md

 Q: What does it mean for an experiment to be underpowered, Does this mean that a small sample leads to a “conservative” evaluation of the treatment effect?
 A: No, If your sample gets really small, your chance of discovering effects that aren’t really there goes up!.
 Intuition: random noise in the data leads to more chance differences in small samples.

+Q: In Matching, why use Matching - why not just control for the confounders ?
+A: The number of confounds might also be large relative to the number of observations we have (= low statistical power).
+This also assumes that the income and GPA impact years in school, as well as Scholarship, linearly.
+What if they do not?
+Perhaps there is an income cutoff, for example.
+Linear regression with controls yields a model that will extrapolate to unobserved units.
+For example, you might never observe an individual who had a GPA > 3.9 and median income < 20,000 at the same time in your data, but your model will still extrapolate to that non-existent person.
+This is possible because of the linear additivity assumptions the model is enforcing.- Matching on covariates means you focus on a local sub-population, and no extrapolation can happen.
+An advantage of coarsened exact matching over simply controlling for things is that matching requires no functional assumptions, i.e., you get away from model dependence in your findings.
+Depending on what controls you include in a typical regression model, your estimates will change… matching gets away from this.